kmcgurty/pop_os-game-replay-experience/README.md

 # Pop_OS Game Replay Experience

 The goal of this project is to mimic Nvidia's Shadowplay "Instant Replay" feature on Pop_OS.
-That is, when you press the save replay button, it moves the clip saved into a folder with the name of the game.
+That is, when you press the save replay button, it saves the last x minutes of your game, and moves the clip into a folder with the name of the game.
 This will work with other distributions that support OBS, but the hotkey and startup steps will breakdown.
 The install is (unfortunately) a very manual process, but could possibly be automated if there is enough support for it.

 See a video of this script in action: